Phonics and Early Reading

 Little Wandle Letters & Sounds:

-Your child will learn the different sounds we have in the English Language.
-Please watch the videos on the site below to support your child with the correct pronunciation.
+Correct pronunciation of GPCs is an essential step in decoding success.
+Please watch the videos on the site below to support your child with this.
 To access the full site, please go to

 https://www.littlewandlelettersandsounds.org.uk/resources/for-parents/